nicolacucina/VNCC/test/0503/README.md

 If the number of replicas needs to be changed dinamically without taking down the Pod we can use:

 _kubectl scale rc __ReplicaSet__ --replicas=_ __NumReplicas__

+ReplicaSet and ReplicationController differ in how they match the labels of the Pod they manage:
+- ReplicationController only allow matches to pods that include a certain label (the label specified in the `selector` of the ReplicationController must match the label inside the template of the Containers it manages)
+- ReplicaSet extends this mechanism to match pods that lack a certain label or pods that include a certain label key, regardless of its value, using the keywords `In` and `NotIn` for matchings based on values, `Exists` and `DoesNotExist`